Fumnanya92/Darey.io_Projects/Linux_project/Linux_shellscrpting.md

 I then use **echo "multiplication Table for $number"** to print the header for the multiplication table.

+### Writing the following line to generate a function to generate a multiplication table:
 List form of for loop:
 This loop iterates through the values of i from 1 to 10.
 For each i, it calculates the result of the number * i and prints the equation.